 When people ask me what I do, there is no hesitation, no trepidation, only pride: I’m a mom, a writer, and a comedian.
 And I love my life.
 But life as a momster didn’t always come easily to me — or should I say, I didn’t have patience and humor.

 This is not for most people, but in my case, divorce helped.
 Yup.
 While not popular to say, getting divorced was by far the best thing I did for my parenting.
 I won’t go into all the details, but the release from the married relationship into separate homes as co-parents was exactly what I needed.
 Then I became a comedian in 2010, and comedy has taught me a lot of patience for people and their quirks, opinions, behaviors… And it’s made me a better momster for the same reasons.

 “Happiness is like jam – you can’t spread even a little without getting some on yourself.”

 I get the quote, but it also makes me giggle.
 I’m pretty happy.
 I spread happy around.
 Maybe my life is just shit and I don’t realize it… But why question it?
 Once depressed and bitter and hopeless and mean, I somehow found laughter.
-Parenting and happiness seem to get better for me over the years (and the dirty word) maturity.
+Parenting and happiness seem to get better for me over the years and with (the dirty word) maturity.
 I learned to laugh through everything life threw at me because it was that or death.

 “There is a thin line that separates laughter and pain, comedy and tragedy, humor and hurt.”